vince-p/academicprofile/content/publication/2021_Music_and_Healing_Rituals/index.md

 +++
-title = "Music and Healing Rituals" date = "2020-01-01"
+title = "Music and Healing Rituals" date = "2021-01-01"
 authors = ["Gemma Perry", "Vince Polito"] publication_types = ["6"]
-publication = "From Mozart in the Office to Metallica at the Gym: The Psychology and Science of Music" publication_short = "From Mozart in the Office to Metallica at the Gym: The Psychology and Science of Music" abstract = "NA" summary = "" image_preview = ""
+publication = "From Mozart in the Office to Metallica at the Gym: The Psychology and Science of Music, _pp.
+197--204_" publication_short = "From Mozart in the Office to Metallica at the Gym: The Psychology and Science of Music, _pp.
+197--204_" abstract = "NA" summary = "" image_preview = ""